angelaloyola/Phase-5-Project/README.md

 ![Hotel Chain](images/hotel.jpg)

+## Overview

+Last-minute cancellations leave hotels and resorts today with minimal time to fill the vacant rooms which hurts overall profitability and lowers occupancy rates.
+This project focuses on the invented "Eco-Oasis Suites" hotel chain that wants to build a tool that will allow them to flag reservations at risk for cancelation to launch targeted intervention strategies and retain bookings.

+For the purpose of the project, I acted as a Data Scientist working for Eco-Oasis to build 3 classification models by analyzing over 119 thousand reservations.
+This data was extracted from Kaggle on a City and Resort hotel with informaion on reservation lead time, deposit type, meal vouchers, distribution channels, etc. The canceled reservations were flagged with a binary indicator, with 1 indicating a canceled reservation.
+These were the reservations I evaluated the model's prediciton performance on using a recall score.

+The winning classification model used Random Forest and identified canceled reservations (reservations in class 1) 68% of the time.
+This was a 7 percentage point improvement from the baseline model.
+With continual monitoring, regular updates to the data, and collaboration with cross-functional teams, leveraging this model internally at Eco-Oasis would help flag canceled reservations with enough lead time to enact intervention strategies and enhace guest satisfaction.

+This project can be reproduced in Google Colab.

-## Overview & Business Problem
+## Business Problem

 Eco Oasis Suites is a new chain of fully sustainable and eco-friendly hotels.
 With features such as green rooftops and solar panels, the chain has established itself as a pioneer in the industry, attracting environmentally conscious travelers.
-However, the business is currently grappling with an increasing number of cancelled reservations, posing a significant challenge to its overall profitability.
+However, the business is currently grappling with an increasing number of canceled reservations, posing a significant challenge to its overall profitability.

-The last-minute nature of these cancellations leasves the hotels with minimal time to fill the vacant rooms before the scheduled arrival dates.
+The last-minute nature of these cancelations leaves the hotels with minimal time to fill the vacant rooms before the scheduled arrival dates.
 This not only leads to missed revenue opportunities but also disrupts the operational efficiency of the hotel.
 The need to address this problem has prompted the chain to seek a proactive solution – a tool that can help identify reservations at risk of cancellation well in advance in order to allow for intervention.

-Once the tool identifies reservations at risk of cancellation, Eco Oasis Suites can launch targeted interventions to encourage guests to retain their bookings.
+Once the tool identifies reservations at risk of cancelation, Eco Oasis Suites can launch targeted interventions to encourage guests to retain their bookings.
 Possible interventions may include offering meal vouchers, exclusive promotions, room upgrades, or personalized incentives aligned with the brand's sustainability values.
 The goal is not only to minimize cancellations but also to enhance guest satisfaction and loyalty.

 ## Data Understanding and Exploration